pavanraotk/gentrack/README.md

 1. Spring boot application
 2. Cloudformation for s3 bucket, RDS and to deploy the spring-boot application on the AWS.
 3. Currently, have only one integration test, MeterIT that adds a meter, adds a meter reading and gets a meter.
+4. Have used flyway migration for creating schema, tables.

 ## Pre requisites: